LIKE ALL OUR SERVICES, THIS HELP AND SUPPORT IS FOR FREE

 Many times, people use chems because of psychosexual reasons.
 It can be because they experience problems with premature ejaculation and chems help them to delay cuming.
 Some other times chems might help to deal with painful sex, inhibited desire, general sexual dissatisfaction, sexual trauma, relationship/intimacy issues, etc.

-Additionally, this kind of therapy can be really helpful to address sex addiction, delayed ejaculation, erectile disfunction and/or anorgasmia, which can be issues found when a person stops using chems.
+Additionally, this kind of therapy can be really helpful to address sex addiction, delayed ejaculation, erectile disfunction and/or anorgasmia, lack of libido, painful sex, etc., which can be issues found when a person stops using chems.

 WHAT IS WHAT CONTROLLING CHEMSEX OFFERS